 Use it as a seat

-Lastly, and one of the only benefits to having a bear canister (other than your food not being ravaged by bears in the night), is that bear canisters make excellent seats.
+Lastly, and one of the only benefits of having a bear canister (other than your food not being ravaged by bears in the night), is that bear canisters make excellent seats.
 That is, most bear canisters make for an excellent seat – The Bear Keg has a rounded top and is not the most comfortable when it comes to backcountry furniture.
 Who knows, you might even miss having your trusty seat around once it’s gone from your pack (but you probably won’t miss the weight).